In this lesson, you’re going to learn the Korean alphabet in only 30 minutes using visual associations, mnemonics, and stories.

-We also have a free PDF version of this Hangul Korean alphabet lesson that you can download below.
-You can print it out and write your answers there.
+We also have a free PDF version of this Hangul Korean alphabet lesson that you can download here:

 Korean Alphabet Structure